 A Mountain Game is any challenge defined by the fact that it cannot be met.
 If someone claims they have won a Mountain Game, you know for 100% certain that they are lying, no matter how powerful they are or what freedom they claim to have.

 Tags: mountain game

 About stanrockHusband, father.
 Professional game developer, software engineer, & social product analyst.
-Armchair theology debugger.
-Fun theology exercises and games at http://StanRock.net
+Theology debugger.
+Fun theology experiments at http://StanRock.net

 Latest: stan rock